ayushhariharan/MLTrading-Algo/README.md

 4. Choose an Appropriate Model from Dropdown and Specify the Number of Training Epochs [other parameters are default].

-5. Press Train Model to Generate/Save Model Checkpoint File and view comparison between predicted values and actual values.
+5. Press "Train Model" to Generate/Save Model Checkpoint File and view comparison between predicted values and actual values.

+### Creating a Custom Model

+1. Select "Custom Model" from the Dropdown Menu

+2. Specify the Name of the Model.
+This name will be used when saving the model details.

+3. Specify whether the model is an RNN model or a Linear Model (default is linear).

+4. Specify the Number of Total Layers in the Custom Model [either Dense, Dropout, BatchNormalization, or LSTM Layers]

+5. For each Layer Specify the Following Characteristics:
+    - Dense Layer -- The units for the layer and the activation function.
+Kernal initializer is 'normal'
+    - Dropout Layer -- The dropout rate for the layer (be specific)
+    - LSTM Layer -- The number of units in the LSTM Layer

+6. Click "Train Model" to Generate and Save Model Checkpoint File while Viewing Model Performance